Juan Francisco Rodríguez

 Juan Francisco Rodríguez Márquez (12 November 1949 – 16 April 2019) was a Spanish boxer.
 As an amateur he won the 1971 European flyweight title and reached the quarterfinals at the 1972 Summer Olympics.
-At the 1976 Games he was stopped in the second bout by the eventual silver medalist Charles Mooney.
+At the 1976 Summer Olympics, he was stopped in the second bout by the eventual silver medalist Charles Mooney.

-After the 1976 Olympics Rodríguez turned professional and fought until 1982.
+After the 1976 Olympics, Rodríguez turned professional and fought until 1982.
 He challenged Carlos Zárate Serna for the Mexican's WBC world bantamweight title in a 1977 fight held at Madrid, but lost by technical knockout.
 Next year he won the European title.

 1976 Olympic record

 Below are the results of Juan Francisco Rodriguez, a Spanish bantamweight boxer, who competed at the 1976 Montreal Olympics: